BMJ Article Transfer Service

 How to transfer your manuscript

 We want to be able to find a home for all high-quality and sound science, clinical research in the most suited BMJ journal.
 We know that receiving a rejection can be disheartening.
 To prevent this, and the duplication of efforts of authors, editors and reviewers, BMJ Journals have improved the process of transferring manuscripts.
+In 2021, The BMJ and journals collection helped 1,633 authors rejected from their first-choice journal to be accepted in an alternative BMJ journal.

 We now ask all authors to select an alternate journal during the submission process.
 If a manuscript is rejected at any point during the submission or peer-review process then it will be automatically transferred to the selected alternate journal, together with all its attached files and peer reviews.